-Cardiff Metropolitan University finds its history rooted in 1865 at the opening of the Cardiff School of Art in the Old Free Library Building in Cardiff.
-From there, a series of developmental and merger events took place, giving shape to what would become the Cardiff Institute of Higher Education in 1990.
+Cardiff Metropolitan University finds its history rooted in 1865 at the Cardiff School of Art opening in the Old Free Library Building in Cardiff.
+From there, developmental and merger events took place, shaping what would become the Cardiff Institute of Higher Education in 1990.
 This particular name change was triggered when four colleges merged.

-In 1996, the Institute became the University of Wales Institute, Cardiff upon being granted the University College status.
-After formally splitting from the University of Wales, the educational institute was renamed once again, now as Cardiff Metropolitan University in 2011.
+In 1996, the Institute became the University of Wales Institute, Cardiff, upon being granted University College status.
+After formally splitting from the University of Wales, the educational institute was renamed once again, now Cardiff Metropolitan University, in 2011.

 Throughout these changes and since gaining autonomy in 2011, Cardiff Metropolitan University has undergone rapid change and development.
 While the studies have remained practice-focused, their vision has expanded.
 Students can now engage in a wide range of courses and disciplines along with benefitting from their industry placements, international travel & study, and professional accreditations.